 The Graduate Catalog describes prerequisites that must be met for application to the PhD program.
 Interested persons should note the minimum requirements for master's degree, grade point average, and GRE verbal and analytical writing scores before submitting application materials.

-The application deadline for the Spring 2021 semester is Tuesday, September 1, 2020.
+The application deadline for the Fall 2021 semester is Monday, February 1, 2021.
 All application materials and official GRE scores are required for qualified applicants to be considered for entrance.

 Application forms may be downloaded from the links below.
 Completed forms should be mailed to